Lincoln Díaz-Balart: Early life and education

-Díaz-Balart was born in Havana, Cuba, to the late Cuban politician Rafael Díaz-Balart and Hilda Caballero Brunet.
+Díaz-Balart was born in Havana, Cuba, on August 13, 1954, to Cuban politician Rafael Díaz-Balart and Hilda Caballero Brunet.
 His aunt, Mirta Díaz-Balart, was the first wife of the late Fidel Castro.
-Her son, and his cousin was the late Dr. Fidel Ángel "Fidelito" Castro Díaz-Balart.
-His uncle is the Cuban-Spanish painter, Waldo Díaz-Balart.
+Her son, and his cousin, was the late Dr. Fidel Ángel "Fidelito" Castro Díaz-Balart.
+His uncle was the Cuban-Spanish painter, Waldo Díaz-Balart.

-He was educated at the American School of Madrid in Spain; New College of Florida; and Case Western Reserve University, from which he earned a law degree.
+He was educated at the American School of Madrid in Spain; New College of Florida; and Case Western Reserve University, from which he earned a Juris Doctor degree.
 He was involved in a Miami private practice for several years before holding elective office.

 Political career

-In 1982, he ran for a Florida House of Representatives seat for District 113 as a Democrat and lost to the Republican, Humberto Cortina.
+In 1982, Díaz-Balart ran for a Florida House of Representatives seat for District 113 as a Democrat and lost to the Republican, Humberto Cortina.

 Díaz-Balart, as well as his immediate family, were all members of the Democratic Party.
 Díaz-Balart was the former president of the Dade County Young Democrats and the Florida Young Democrats, as well as a member of the executive committee of the Dade County Democratic Party.

 On April 24, 1985, Diaz-Balart, his wife, and brother Mario switched their registrations to Republican.

 Díaz-Balart served as a Republican in the Florida House of Representatives from 1986 to 1989 and in the Florida Senate from 1989 to 1992.

+In 1992, Díaz-Balart won election to the House of Representatives and remained in the House until his retirement in 2011.